I-20 Application Form and Documents

 You can’t enter the U.S. without a Visa (Unless you are Canadian)

-If you are from a country from which you can enter the U.S. as a visitor by showing a round trip airline ticket, do not do this.
-If you enter without a visa, you will be permitted to stay for only 90 days.
+If you are from a country eligible for legal visitor entry into the U.S. with a round-trip airline ticket, do not do this.
+If you enter without a visa, you will only be permitted to stay for 90 days.
 You will not be given more time or allowed to change to student status.